 What’s also helpful is to set clear training goals from the beginning.
 Team members must know exactly what is expected of them during training, and how their learning achievements will benefit them in their day-to-day tasks.
 Communicating the importance of each training session is vital, as employees (especially those who work remotely) don’t just get a random “complete your training” notification.
 You can spread the word by sending emails to your employees before, while, and after training to keep them engaged!

-Training challenges and solutions for L&D professionals
+Employee training challenges and solutions: L&D professionals

 While many of the training challenges when building your employee training programs are actually learner-facing, there are some internal challenges for your L&D team as well.